-Provides for changing the display scale and selects segment limit lines.
+- AMPLITUDE Displays the amplitude or scale menu depending on the measurement mode. - AmplitudeProvides for changing the display scale.
 Selected values may be changed using the Up/Down arrow key or keypad.

 Choosing AMPLITUDE in FREQ or DTF measurement modes causes the soft keys, below, to be displayed and the corresponding values to be shown in the message area.